Kunduz hospital airstrike: Attack

 Médecins Sans Frontières reported that between 02:08 and 03:15 local time (UTC+04:30) on the night of 3 October, the organization's Kunduz hospital was struck by "a series of aerial bombing raids".
 The humanitarian organization said the hospital was "hit several times" in the course of the attack, and that the building was "partially destroyed".
 It further said the hospital had been "repeatedly & precisely hit" and that the attack had continued for 30 minutes after MSF staff contacted U.S. and Afghan officials.
 The Associated Press reported that US Special Forces were a half mile away from the hospital at the time of the attack, defending the governor of Kunduz province.
 Likewise, Afghan forces were a half mile away.
+42 people, including doctors, staff members and patients, were killed in the attack.